Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Desember 2024 00.26.53 UTC
+- WIB: Kamis, 5 Desember 2024 01.36.44 UTC
-- WITA: Kamis, 5 Desember 2024 01.26.53 UTC
+- WITA: Kamis, 5 Desember 2024 02.36.44 UTC
-- WIT: Kamis, 5 Desember 2024 02.26.53 UTC
+- WIT: Kamis, 5 Desember 2024 03.36.44 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: inspirational
+Kategori: success